DanielSwift1992/veritas-black-hole-article/article_blackhole_inevitable_en.md

 The model relies on three clear assumptions, each rooted in rationality and physics.
 They transform static limits into a dynamic forecast.
 If any assumption fails, the timeline shifts—but the finiteness remains.

 **A1: Positive Erase-Cost Bias**.
 The deletion cost (ΔE = kT ln 2 > 0) is irreducible and positive, while storage density improves exponentially, making retention cheaper over time.
-Any optimizer—AI-driven or otherwise—will bias toward "keep all" to avoid perpetual energy drain.
-Concrete scaling: For 10^{64} bits, deletion equates to 2 × 10^{36} USD in energy (2025 equivalents), vastly exceeding global output, whereas storage costs halve periodically under technological trends.
+Any optimizer—AI-driven or otherwise—will bias toward “keep all” to avoid perpetual energy drain.
+Even with optimistic future energy prices the total erase energy for ~10⁶⁴ bits dwarfs any plausible civilisation-scale production, while storage costs fall over time.

 **A2: Loss-Free Growth (Minimal Reversible Model)**.
 As a *baseline* we encode data as a 2-register recurrence D_{n+1}=a D_n+b D_{n-1} (a,b ≥ 1).
 For a=b=1 the characteristic rate is the golden ratio φ≈1.618; any reversible process with the same resource class grows at least as fast (φ-Minimality Lemma).
 Other reversible schemes (e.g., k-order append, constant-rate concatenation) map to higher effective *r* and therefore shorten the timeline — users can experiment via the provided CLI (`--r` flag).

 **A3: Data Centralization**.
 Information remains gravitationally bound locally due to prohibitive latency and consistency costs in distributed systems (e.g., light-speed delays across stellar distances).
 Expansion or sharding would incur duplication/deletion penalties under A1, making it irrational.

-These are explicitly axiomatic in the Lean proofs (e.g., AI_optimal axiom ties non-zero erase cost to r=φ).
-Debate them freely—the code adjusts.
+These assumptions drive the illustrative forecasts; they are *not* required for the core theorem (which proves finiteness for any r > 1 without additional axioms).

 ## The Mechanism: From Growth to Singularity